 Identification - All students must present a valid student id when positive student identification is necessary.
+ANC facilities such as the Adams/Vines Library and the Health, Fitness and Wellness Center require a valid student ID for their use.

 Telephone Service - Pay telephones are located on the east wall at the north entrance of the concourse and in the OutBack.
 Students are not normally permitted to use college telephones except for emergencies.
-The College will not accept telephone messages or requests to call students to the telephone except in cases of serious illness or death in the student's immediate family.
+The College will not accept telephone messages or requests to call students to the telephone except in cases of serious illness or death in the Mudent's immediate family.